-A certified or licensed employee, or any other employee designated in writing by the superintendent, dean of student services or dean of academic services may use electronic communication with students who are currently enrolled in the district.
+A certified or licensed employee, or any other employee designated in writing by the superintendent or principal may use electronic communication with students who are currently enrolled in the district.
 The employee must compy with the provisions outlined below.
 Electronic communications between all other employees and students who are enrolled in the district are prohibited.
 Employees are not required to provide students with their personal phone number or email address.